ISISComputingGroup/ibex_developers_manual/Lua.md

 There is an example of a lua script used in the DETADC ioc.

 There is a powerpoint about lua here: https://indico.cern.ch/event/766611/contributions/3438291/attachments/1856812/3050126/Lang-Lua_Integrating_Scripting_Language.pdf

+## Style Guide

+We are using the style guide from LuaRocks as documented in https://github.com/luarocks/lua-style-guide#conditional-expressions